aybgim/fileassert/README.md

 Summary
 -------
 Imagine you want to test the string representation of an object.
-Including literal strings as expected values is impractical if it is long, contains multiple lines, or is in a
+Including a string literal as the expected value in the code is impractical if it is long, contains multiple lines, or is in a
 format (such as JSON) which is much easier to read and edit in a specialized editor.
 A better alternative is to keep the expected representation in a file somewhere in test/resources.
 So you can write something like this: